 Research has shown that “cannabis vapour is composed almost exclusively of cannabinoids with virtually no pyrolytic compounds,” it does not raise exhaled CO levels and that “vapourizers show promise for cannabis users who want to avoid pulmonary problems.”

 The U.S. Food and Drug Administration has blamed EVALI injuries on illicit and poorly-produced THC vapes tainted with cutting ingredient vitamin E acetate.
+However, vitamin E acetate was not found in every vaporization cartridge associated with EVALI, so the jury is still out on other potential contributors.
+Concerns about shoddy vaporizer hardware and batteries and associated heavy metals have also been raised.

 There was no evidence that vaping illnesses were related to vaporizing dry cannabis flower — only some oil extracts.
+Interestingly, some EVALI cases were associated only with nicotine vaporization and not thought to be cannabis related.

-Smoking with an underlying lung condition
+Smoking marijuana when you have an underlying lung condition

 And what about users who already have a respiratory condition, such as asthma?